 Shandelle Battersby checks into the Hyatt Regency Huntington Beach Resort & Spa, Southern California.

-I arrived by plane from Auckland via Honolulu on Hawaiian Airlines' new flight into Long Beach Airport, a 40-minute Uber ride to the north.
+Getting there: I arrived by plane from Auckland via Honolulu on Hawaiian Airlines' new flight into Long Beach Airport, a 40-minute Uber ride to the north.
 This Spanish-style waterfront hotel sprawls across manicured grounds across from Huntington Beach.

 Check-in experience: Friendly and easy.
 I was given a business card with a number on it that I could text at any time if I needed anything.